ThomasDanger/TicTacToe-In-Assembly/MIPS/FirstDraft-Unedited/README.md

 Going forward, I plan to improve upon the CPU's decision-making by utilizing the minmax algorithm to make it unbeatable.
 Perhaps I could even add difficulties to the CPU, making an CPU that will only detect when a player is about to win and playing the piece there but otherwise using a pseudo-random number generator to play moves, giving players at least a hope of winning.
+I would also like to go back and make the code look prettier by adding comments, taking out registers I only used when debugging ($s4) and turning some of the pseudo-subroutines into actual subroutines.
+Then, I would like to improve upon the UI, making it more consistent and posssibly even adding an ASCII art title.

-I would also like to recreate this program in x86 assembly language.
+Once I finish the MIPS version of this program, I plan to recreate this program in x86 assembly language as well as possibly ARM.

 Thank you for checking this little project out.
 I understand this isn't too hard to code (Especially not hard to code poorly), but I had a lot of fun on this and just wanted to show my work.